 Need More Info?

 If you’re curious about our processing procedures, we’d be happy to provide you with further information — simply reach out to us with your inquiries.
-We’ve also outlined our basic step-by-step processes below — continue reading to learn more about our procedures for both ballistic and technical material deconstruction and recycling.
+We’ve also outlined our basic step-by-step processes below — check out our infographic below, and continue reading to learn more about our procedures for both ballistic and technical material deconstruction and recycling.

 For Law Enforcement & Military Agencies

 From initial contact to delivering a letter of decommission, we strive to make our process simple, yet secure, so that you can trust your ballistics materials have been disposed of responsibly.

 We place value in providing clear communication with our points of contact at the agencies we work with, and we strive to provide excellent customer service as we help you to navigate through the process.
 Take note, processing ballistics materials may take approximately 30 to 45 days from start to finish — we’ll touch base throughout the process and deliver a letter certifying the destruction of your ballistics materials after they have been processed.
 We’ve outlined our process below.